Junctions

 • Manoeuvre: use the PSL routine

-Position your motorbike correctly and in good time.
+Position your motorcycle correctly and in good time.

 Speed: adjust it as necessary.